tudinfse/cds_server/README.md

 This is the CDS LAB Evaluation Server.
 A tiny web service that invokes programs on the command line and measures their execution time.

+## Requirements

+curl, gcc, docker

 ## Compilation

+You can either compile on your host machine directly on inside a Docker container.
+Use `docker build` and `docker run` or follow this manual for host-side compilation:

 The server is implemented in [Rust](www.rust-lang.org).
 To be able to compile it you have to have Rust installed.